Kerry Abello: Early life

-Penn State Nittany Lions
+College career

 Forward Kerry Abello (2) faces off against the goalkeeper during the Big Ten tournament quarterfinal game against Michigan at Jeffrey Field on Sunday, Oct.
 21, 2018.

 Abello played five seasons of college soccer at Pennsylvania State University between 2017 and 2021 while also studying as a pre-medical major in biological life sciences and Spanish.
-A high achiever academically, she enrolled in the Schreyer Honors College and was a four-time CoSIDA Academic All-American including CoSIDA Academic All-American of the Year for the 2020–21 and 2021 seasons, the first student-athlete to earn the distinction twice in soccer for Division I. As a freshman, Abello made 15 appearances for the Nittany Lions all as a substitute and recorded a season-high 45 minutes on August 20 in a game against Hofstra Pride.
+A high achiever academically, she enrolled in the Schreyer Honors College and was a four-time CoSIDA Academic All-American including CoSIDA Academic All-American of the Year for the 2020–21 and 2021 seasons, the first student-athlete to earn the distinction twice in soccer for Division I.

+As a freshman, Abello made 15 appearances for the Nittany Lions all as a substitute and recorded a season-high 45 minutes on August 20 in a game against Hofstra Pride.
 The team won the 2017 Big Ten Women's Soccer Tournament.

+In the 2018 offseason, Abello played a season at center-back with the Chicago Red Stars Reserves in the WPSL.
+The team topped the Northern Conference and progressed to the playoff semi-finals before losing to Pensacola FC.

 Predominantly playing as a forward, Abello became a starter in 2018, starting 19 of 23 appearances, and tallied seven goals and five assists as Penn State clinched the Big Ten regular season title.

 As a junior in 2019, Abello transitioned to playing left-back and started all 24 of Penn State's games, scoring eight goals and three assists on the way to earning First Team All-Big Ten honors.
 Ahead of the 2020 season, Abello was named as team captain.
 Having been selected in the 2021 NWSL Draft, she elected to delay her pro career and return in 2021 to contest both the delayed 2020 season and the 2021 season following the NCAA's offer of an additional year of eligibility in light of the COVID-19 pandemic.

 For the 2020–21 campaign, Abello moved to playing at center-back, making 12 appearances before missing the final four matches due to injury as Penn State won the Big Ten regular season title for the second time in three seasons.
 In her fifth and final season, Abello started all 20 games for the Nittany Lions and earned First Team All-Big Ten honors for the second time.

-In the 2018 offseason, Abello played a season at center-back with the Chicago Red Stars Reserves in the WPSL.
-The team topped the Northern Conference and progressed to the playoff semi-finals before losing to Pensacola FC.